On the Equivalence Principle and Electrodynamics of Moving Bodies: A gauge choice

 Using the formula for $p_{\mu}$ in (\ref{hjeq}) and (\ref{gtr}) we also obtain

-which has to interpreted as follows: the particle's direction is indicated by the field $A_{\mu}$.
-At this point it is appropriate to make the following comment.
-We have arrived at equation (\ref{moment}) using equivalence principle for charged bodies.
-That equation is a consequence and must be regarded as the necessary condition.
-However the l.h.s. of (\ref{moment}) is an observable while the r.h.s. is proportional to the electromagnetic potential.
+which has to be interpreted as follows: the particle's direction is indicated by the field $A_{\mu}$.
+At this point it is appropriate to state that we have arrived at the equation (\ref{moment}) by using the equivalence principle for charged bodies and hence this equation must be regarded as the necessary condition.
+However, the LHS of (\ref{moment}) is an observable, while the RHS is proportional to the electromagnetic potential.
 Therefore we must conclude that $A_{\mu}$ is as physical as the momentum.
-This conclusion is striking since we have arrived at it not referring to quantum theory where one obtains a similar conclusion using the Aharonov-Bohm effect.